-Pink and blue may sound like a bold combination but this pairing definitely proves that opposites attract.
+Blue may sound like a bold color to go with pink but this pairing definitely proves that opposites attract.
 And you can tone it down too – in this blue bedroom the soft pinks and light blues, plus all the white in the scheme create a very serene, calming space.

 'There is a strong cultural influence in using pink and blue together - historically thought of as opposites, we use them together when we want a scheme to have impact.
 Soft blush and neo mint feel restorative together, breathing life into a room, while navy with fuschia is energetic and smart.' explains Sarah.

 Pink and blue also lend themselves to introducing an accent color too.
 Sarah advises that 'if you want to introduce an accent - think back to basic color theory - add a pop of yellow you create what we call a triad scheme = which is where three colors sit in a triangle on the wheel.
 This is always very effective.'